-ACT Exam 40 .00
+ACT Exam

-Matriculation Fee (one time application fee)

-International Student (one time application fee) 25 .00

-Graduation Fee

-Undergraduate 120 .00
+Undergraduate

-Graduate .00
+Graduate

-Transcript Fee (after the first one which is free)5 .00
+Transcript Fee (after the first one which is free)

-Placement Test Fee (per test)5 .00
+Placement Test Fee (per test)5.00

-ESL Placement Test Fee 10 .00

-Room/Key Deposit .00
+Room/Key Deposit

 Refundable at graduation or exit from the University.
-(Cos sts
+(Costs

 for repair, damages or replacement may be in addition to

 this fee.)